 Evelien van Roemburg is a lawyer and a political scientist.
 She conducts research for her PhD at the Amsterdam Center for International Law (ACIL) on UNHCR, the refugee agency of the United Nations.
-She is also the policy lead on Migration & ‘Rights in Crisis‘ at Oxfam Novib.
+She is also the Europe Migration Campaign Manager at Oxfam International.

 Evelien was born in 1984.
-She graduated in Amsterdam with a masters in Public International Law and a masters in Political Theory and Behavior.
+She graduated at the University of Amsterdam with a masters in Public International Law and a masters in Political Theory and Behavior.
 In New York she graduated at Columbia Law School with a masters in Human Rights and International Governance.

 Evelien worked in 2008 as a trainee for UNHCR in Kenya, and in 2008/2009 as a legal counselor for a human rights organization in New York.
 From 2009-2014, she was a member of the Amsterdam city council.
 From 2011-2015, she lectured in the course International Refugee Law, and in 2015-2016 she also lectured in Conflict Studies.
-For the second year in a row, she is the academic director of the summer course ‘Migration & Immigration’ at the Graduate School of Social Sciences, University of Amsterdam.
-She is a member of the board of appeals of the UAF (the Foundation for Refugee-Students) and a member of the board of the Clara Wichmann Proefprocessenfonds.
+For the third year in a row, she is the academic director of the summer course ‘Migration & Immigration’ at the Graduate School of Social Sciences, University of Amsterdam.
+She is a member of the board of appeals of the UAF (the Foundation for Refugee-Students) and a member of the advisory board on asylum at the Dutch Refugee Council.